netdata/netdata/backends/README.md

-# Metrics Long Term Archiving
+# Metrics long term archiving

 netdata supports backends for archiving the metrics, or providing long term dashboards, using Grafana or other tools, like this: